EMTRAC Transit Signal Priority (TSP)

 Automatic Logs & Updates

-The EMTRAC Interrogator System enables transit agencies to automatically download activity logs from—and upload firmware and database updates to—equipped vehicles.
+The EMTRAC Interrogator System enables transit agencies to automatically download activity logs from—and upload firmware and database updates to—connected vehicles.

 The EMTRAC Interrogator System can be used at bus garages, rail operations centers, maintenance facilities, as well as other locations.

-As equipped vehicles return to garages, the EMTRAC Interrogator System utilizes secure frequency-hopping spread spectrum radio to download activity logs from onboard EMTRAC units.
+As connected vehicles return to garages, the EMTRAC Interrogator System utilizes secure frequency-hopping spread spectrum radio to download activity logs from connected vehicles.
 This data is forwarded to a server running the EMTRAC Central Monitor software, where the data is accessed by authorized personnel.

 Read More